Financial Plans and Risk Management (11327.2)

 Special assessment requirements

-You will obtain a pass or better in this unit if you submit each assessment item, and achieve at least 50 percent of the total marks for the final examination and obtain a final cumulative mark of at least 50 percent.
+You will obtain a pass or better in this unit if you submit each assessment item, and obtain a final cumulative mark of at least 50 percent.

 Required IT skills